dviramontes/dotcom/_posts/building-a-prompt-multiplexer.md

 ![Multiplexing Diagram](/assets/blog/prompt-multiplexer/prompt-sketch-1.png)
-The output of each chatbot is displayed side by side.
+The chatbots results are streams back into the main view in separate LiveView processes [(which just regular erlang/elixir process)](https://fly.io/phoenix-files/a-liveview-is-a-process/).
-The chatbots results are streams back into the main view in separate LiveView processes.
+With output of each LLM displayed side by side, I can easily compare the quality of the responses.

 As a stretch goal, we'll throw a local LLM in the mix.